sangam14/Docker/Writing-Dockerfile.md

 ### FROM
 This directive lets a user define a base image to initiate the build process.
 Any image can be provided here - including the ones a user creates by himself.
-If the image specified is not found on the host, Docker attempts to search and download it from Docker Hub (public repositary) or any other specified private repositary.
+If the image specified is not found on the host, Docker attempts to search and download it from Docker Hub (public repository) or any other specified private repositary.

 Usage: FROM image-name
 ```